Last updated on 19th August 2019

 Where can I find further information on SJCR positions?

-A list of positions and who holds them can be found under the “Your SJCR” tab, as “SJCR Exec” and “SJCR Officers”.
+A list of positions and who holds them can be found in the Common Room Directory.
 For information on what a particular position entails contact the person holding the position.
 If the position is currently vacant contact the Chair for more information.

 What do I do if the SJCR owes me money?

 You need to fill in a money request form.
-A form can be filled in on this site or you can pickup a paper form from outside the President’s Flat.
+A form can be found on this site.
 You can also ask the Treasurer for help.
-Once you have filled in the form you need to put it in the Treasurer’s pigeon hole in the exec flat.
+Once you have filled in the form you need to put it in the Treasurer’s pigeon hole in the exec flat or email firstname.lastname@example.org

 What is the debtors list?

 This is a list of people who owe money to the SJCR, e.g. for ball or special formal tickets.
-People on this list are not permitted to use any SJCR services, including the bar, Bailey room and laundry until the money is paid.
+People on this list may not permitted to use any SJCR services, including the bar, Bailey room and laundry until the money is paid.
 Finalists are also unable to graduate if they owe money to the SJCR.
-It is at the discretion of the SJCR Treasurer whether the list comes into force or not.
+It is at the discretion of the SJCR Treasurer.
+If you are struggling to pay off debt, please don’t hesitate to get in touch with the Treasurer, as there are payment schemes in place to help you out.

 General university information